Work 1-on-1 with a virtual coach or therapist from AbleTo.

 Optum does not recommend or endorse any treatment or medications, specific or otherwise.
 The information provided is for educational purposes only and is not meant to provide medical advice or otherwise replace professional advice.
 Consult with your clinician, physician or mental health care provider for specific health care needs, treatment or medications.
 Certain treatments may not be included in your insurance benefits.
 Check your health plan regarding your coverage of services.

-If you or someone you know is in crisis— seek safety and get help right away.
+If you or someone you know have thoughts of hurting yourself or others, get help right away.
 If you or someone you know is in immediate danger, call 911 or go to the closest emergency room.

 Stock photo.
 Posed by model.